dayhaysoos/use-shopping-cart/payment-providers.md

 #### Client-Only

-The Client-Only mode is characterized by defining your products directly in the Stripe Dashboard and then referencing them by ID on the client-side, where you'll send the checkout options through `stripe.redirectToCheckout(options)`.
+The Client-Only mode is characterized by defining your products directly in the Stripe Dashboard and then referencing them by ID on the client-side, where you'll redirect to the Checkout Session URL (`session.url`).
 Has [several limitations listed on the Stripe Docs](https://stripe.com/docs/payments/checkout/client).

 This mode only allows two payment modes, `payment` or `subscription`.